 Responsible innovation (LDE minor)

-During this joint minor with the universities of Leiden and Rotterdam – you will be introduced to the technical, managerial and socio-economic principles that govern innovation, and discuss the ethical and other conditions for innovating responsibly.
+During this joint minor with the University of Leiden and Erasmus University Rotterdam – you will be introduced to the technical, managerial and socio-economic principles that govern innovation, and discuss the ethical and other conditions for innovating responsibly.
 You will learn how responsible innovation can be defined and analysed; how it can be done and managed at the level of a project team, of a company, and of an entire economic system; and how it can be promoted and irresponsible innovation avoided.
 You will learn to work on these issues in a multidisciplinary team.

 Sustainable design engineering (ASSET minor)